-IGIS is pleased to host the second offering of DroneCamp!
-This three-day* intensive workshop covers everything you need to know to use drones for mapping, research, and land management, including:
+IGIS is pleased to be partnering with the Monterey Bay DART Nonprofit Organization to offer our third annual DroneCamp!
+This three-day intensive workshop covers everything you need to know to use drones for mapping, research, and land management, including:

 - Technology - the different types of drone and sensor hardware, costs and applications